ajanth97/test-project/README.md

 I tested this app on the following devices :

-- iPhone X
+- iPhone X (iOS 15.1)
-- Xiaomi 9T
+- Xiaomi 9T (Android 10)

 It ran fine and without any noticable bugs.

 ## Improvments

 - We could add more typescript typings to make the code more maintainable.
+Typescript typings were not a requiement of this project so I didn't add all of the typings but it'll be nice to have the project grows.
-- Add end to end tests.
+- Add end to end testing.
 - Add caching of user avatars so that the avatars will be visible offline.
+- Run performance analysis on the app, looking at metrics such as FPS, RAM usage and CPU usage.
+Further looking at the behaviour of the UI thread and the JS thread.